 All staff should be aware of the range of risk factors which increase the likelihood of involvement in serious violence, such as being male, having been frequently absent or permanently excluded from school, having experienced child maltreatment and having been involved in offending, such as theft or robbery.
-Advice for schools and colleges is provided in the Home Office's Preventing youth violence and gang involvement and its Criminal exploitation of children and vulnerable adults: county lines guidance.
+Advice for schools and colleges is provided in the Home Office's "Advice to schools and colleges on gangs and youth violence" and its Criminal exploitation of children and vulnerable adults: county lines guidance.